 Temporarily at peace with her situation, Tomoe had her (lengthy) contract read by the unbearable clerics of Asmodeus: though her new curse effectively created a significant chance of the food she ate turning to ash in her mouth, she at least no longer felt hungry… though, that feeling now persists eternally.
 Nonetheless, she returned from the Breaching Festival and informed Gretchen of the good news… only to have the tiefling react with indignant fury.
-Gretchen removed the polymorph any object spell on Tomoe under the pretenses of any of the halfling’s future weight loss only affecting her “polymorphed” body, not her “true” body, prompting a horrified reaction from Tomoe as she ballooned to her true weight: over 200 lbs; equal to over 1,000 lbs on a human!
+Gretchen removed the polymorph any object spell on Tomoe under the pretenses of any of the halfling’s future weight loss only affecting her “polymorphed” body, not her “true” body.
+This obviously wasn’t something appreciated by the monk, as she quickly gained several hundred pounds.
 An argument was immediately joined, Tomoe had a heart attack, Gretchen was called a monster, and murder nearly commenced… the witch ultimately quickly healed the monk before leaving Oregent in severe upset; it is unknown if she will return.
-Tomoe is meanwhile unable to walk due to her significant girth (pictured), and so is confined to her apartment, otherwise cared for by automated magical furniture.
-Gretchen had moved out before leaving town, and Carrock had taken to visiting, though the Siege of Oregent has left her dangerously unprotected…

 “Two Souls ~Tomoe” (“Scars of Time”, Yoko Shimomura)